redis/redis-doc/commands/scan.md

 ## Further reading

-For more information on `SCAN` please refer to the [The Redis Keyspace](/docs/manual/keyspace) tutorial.
+For more information about managing keys, please refer to the [The Redis Keyspace](/docs/manual/keyspace) tutorial.

 ## Additional examples